Eliav2/how-react-hooks-work/How React hooks works.md

 };
 ```

-when component goes through unmounting step - the update phase does not happen, only the effect fire, in the oder of
+when a component goes through unmounting step - the update phase does not happen, only the effect fire, in the order of
 declaration.

 [code sandbox](https://codesandbox.io/embed/github/Eliav2/how-react-hooks-work/tree/master/?expanddevtools=1&fontsize=14&hidenavigation=1&initialpath=BasicUnmount&module=%2Fsrc%2FexampleFiles%2FBasicUnmount.jsx&theme=dark)